thelema/odb/guidelines.md

 `batteries`.
 Programs are expected to install (somewhere in the PATH) an executable named the same as their package name.
 For example, `menhir` installs an executable `menhir`.
-As long as one of these conditions is satisfied, odb will be able to detect the installation of your package.
-(TODO: improve?)
+As long as one of these conditions is satisfied, `odb` will be able to detect the installation of your package.

 Programs that are both should do both.
 For example, `oasis` installs a findlib package named `oasis` and installs an executable `oasis`.